LibCompanion/CompanionSamples/README.md

 ## License

 ```
-This program are usage example for Companion.
+This program is an usage example for Companion.
 Copyright (C) 2016-2018 Andreas Sekulski, Dimitri Kotlovsky

 This program is free software: you can redistribute it and/or modify